Australian Regulatory Guidelines for Prescription Medicines (ARGPM)

 21. Medicines produced by genetic manipulation

-22. Colourings used in medicines for oral use
+22. Colourings used in medicines for topical and oral use

 23. Nonclinical studies